kanu-3/Learnify/README.md

 # Learnify
 Learnify is a course management app where you can add your courses, see the details of courses and also buy them.
-Our database includes more than 17k courses in it.
+The database includes more than 17k courses in it.
 Anyone can access these courses irrespective of their age group.

 ## Key features of my app:-